Stability ball pike up

-The stability ball pike up ball pike up can be quite challenging for your overall core.
-Because one of the tasks of the core is to keep the spine stable in the various segments while the limbs move.
+The stability ball pike up – The ball pike up can be quite challenging for your overall core because one of the tasks of the core is to keep the spine stable in the various segments while the limbs move.
 And that’s exactly what happens with the pike up.
-Ultimately, the exercise is characterized by the fact that you are basically in a push-up position while you want to bring the ball to the upper body with your lower body.
+Ultimately, the exercise is characterized by being in a push-up position while you want to bring the ball to the upper body with your lower body.
 It sounds difficult, and it is. 😉

 If you would like to get yourself a training ball, then I can recommend this one: Stability ball*